Joseph Barker (minister): 1845–1860

 Whilst still waiting for trial at the Liverpool winter assizes, Barker was elected a member of the town council of Leeds.
 At the assizes the attorney-general at the last moment entered a nolle prosequi, and Barker was set free.
 His views were now something like deism.
 In 1851 he moved with his family to Central Ohio.
 In the United States he joined the anti-slavery party, and associated with William Lloyd Garrison, Wendell Phillips Garrison, Henry C. Wright, and other leading abolitionists.
 From Wright he accepted the principle of nonresistance.
+While living in Ohio he gave lectures arguing against the divine origin of the Bible and became interested in spiritualism after attending a local seance.

 Barker settled in Nebraska, where he purchased a large tract of land at a low price.
 In the summer of 1857, he began a long lecture tour.
 In Philadelphia he fulfilled an engagement of eight months, during which he lectured every Sunday.
 After spending a few weeks with his family in Nebraska, he returned to Philadelphia in August 1858, to undertake another eight months' course of lectures.
 Barker sailed from Boston 11 January 1860, for England, and having landed at Liverpool proceeded to Betley, in Staffordshire, the native place of his wife.
 His wife and children followed in August of the same year, and found him already engaged in secularist propaganda as one of the editors of the National Reformer, a position which, however, he then vacated in disgust.